 3 Keys To Healthy Boundaries In Relationships

-Knowing how to establish healthy boundaries in relationships is the key to true intimacy.
+Knowing how to set healthy boundaries in relationships is the key to true intimacy.
 To establish healthy boundaries, you need to be self-aware.
 Having a sense of self-esteem is also a must.
 It gives you the strength and willpower required to set healthy boundaries in relationships.
-When you do, your interactions will be life-enhancing instead of life depleting.
+When you do, your interactions will be life-enhancing instead of life-depleting.

 Here are 3 keys to creating healthy boundaries in relationships.

 1. Connect To Your Inner World

 When you connect to and become aware of your inner world, you’re able to energetically protect yourself.
 You’ll refrain from inappropriately taking on other people’s problems or issues as your own.
-You’ll have better communication skills and the ability to express your needs in a productive and heart-centered way.
+You’ll learn ways to improve your communication in relationships and have the ability to express your needs in a productive and heart-centered way.
 You won’t get pulled into something that isn’t for your highest good.

 You’ll still be loving and supportive, however, you’ll maintain a clear sense of self.
 You won’t fall prey to becoming a rescuer.
 Nor will you let yourself be dominated or want to dominate others.
 Controlling others, being over-emotional, manip1ulative or losing yourself in a relationship won’t be part of your life.
 These are all qualities of a dysfunctional relationship that leaves you feeling disempowered.